hxidrix/Java-CLI-Calculator/README.md

 # Java CLI Calculator

 A simple command-line calculator written in Java.
-It performs basic arithmetic operations like addition, subtraction, multiplication, and division, with a continuous calculation feature based on previous results.
+It performs basic arithmetic operations like addition, subtraction, multiplication and division, with a continuous calculation feature based on previous results.

 ## 🛠 Features